kool-engine/kool/README.md

 ## Usage

 If you are adventurous, you can use kool as a library in your own (multiplatform-) projects.
-Currently, I only publish snapshot versions but the core APIs should stay mostly stable now.
+The library is published on maven central.

-Gradle (kotlin) setup:
+Basic `build.gradle.kts` project setup:
 ```kotlin
 plugins {
     kotlin("multiplatform") version "1.8.20"